PascalFrenz/adventofcode/aoc_2022/README.md

-# Advent Of Code 2024
+# Advent Of Code 2022

-This is where all the tasks are for the AoC 2024!
+This is where all the tasks are for the AoC 2022!

-Language is Java 25.
+Language is Kotlin 2.

 ## How to set up the `.env`